blunt/tumblr-minimal/README.md

 ## Questions
 1. How are we linking to CSS file from dynamic theme for production?
 Once launched?
 2. At what point should this repo be made private?
+3. Inline JS?
+Or external linking

 ## Design Notes
+- Post Single Page (should be shown on top of homepage - as an overlay – Overlay background fades in - Post fades in while sliding up subtly & fades out while sliding down)
 - There is no wrapper, just padding on the left / right of the browser, (thinking 60px, might change) - Since posts are going to be display inline-block, we’ll just add a max width to the posts, and let them flow across the page as they fit
 - Posts should be vertically aligned to the middle of each other, and centred in the browser like in PSD
 - ~~Navigation is fixed, with no background~~